Skip to content

 Priority Pass No lounge; Body Care LUCK spa discount only

-Based carriers Japan Air Commuter, Skymark (HQ); ANA & JAL dominate; intl: Korean Air, Eastar, Jeju Air, China Airlines
+Based carriers Japan Air Commuter, Skymark (HQ); ANA & JAL dominate; international: Korean Air, Eastar Jet, Jeju Air, China Airlines

-Short-layover verdict Under ~4 hrs stay airside; Kirishima onsen ~4–5 hrs; Kagoshima city ~6 hrs+; Sakurajima = airport view only
+Short-layover verdict Under ~4 hrs stay airside; Kirishima onsen ~4–5 hrs (bus timetable permitting); Kagoshima city ~6 hrs+; Sakurajima = airport view only

 More deals you might like